-Universal Credit is part of the Government's Welfare Reform agenda.
+Universal Credit is part of the Government's Welfare Reform policy.
 It replaces six benefits with a single monthly payment.
 The benefits that Universal Credit replace are:

 Who can claim Universal Credit?

+See How you get paid Universal Credit on GOV.UK for payment details.
 Anyone claiming Universal Credit receives one monthly payment in arrears.
-It is paid direct into a bank account.
-For payment details, see Universal Credit: how you're paid, on GOV.UK.
+Payment is direct into a bank account.

-Any housing costs claimed as part of Universal Credit will be paid direct to the claimant as part of their monthly payment.
-The claimant will be responsible for paying their landlord direct.
+The claimant receives payment of any housing costs claimed as part of Universal Credits as part of their monthly payment.
+The claimant is responsible for paying their landlord direct.

-The Department for Work and Pensions (DWP) will provide us with the information that they have gathered from the claim for Universal Claim.
+The Department for Work and Pensions provide us with the information they have gathered from the claim for Universal Claim.

 How we will support you

 The Government recognises that there are customers who need help to claim Universal Credit and report change of circumstances online.
 The DWP will work with us and their partners to provide the support to manage this process by: